 Study live cells using non-invasive & non-toxic methods

-Live cell imaging has become a fundamental tool to better understand cellular processes and biological functions.
+Live-cell imaging has become a fundamental tool to better understand cellular processes and biological functions.
 Cells are, however, as translucent as ice cubes in water.
-As such fluorescent labeling techniques are commonly used to enhance bright-field images, to visualize proteins and subcellular compartments to help us answer biological questions and make new discoveries.
+As a result, fluorescent labeling techniques are commonly used to enhance brightfield images, to visualize proteins and subcellular compartments to help us answer biological questions and make new discoveries.

 While labeling techniques are powerful visualization tools, the labeling process is invasive and the lasers used in fluorescence imaging can be toxic to cells.
 This can cause abnormal cellular behavior and compromise research findings.

 A non-invasive and non-toxic alternative to fluorescent microscopy is label-free imaging.
-Here a combination of contrast improving optics and image analysis algorithms are used to analyze cell cultures.
-Although the resolution achievable through label-free imaging does typically not provide the level of detail that is seen in fluorescent imaging, label-free imaging can provide a wealth of valuable biological information through analyzing cellular dynamics and morphology.
+Here, a combination of contrast-improving optics and image analysis algorithms are used to analyze cell cultures.
+Although the resolution achievable through label-free imaging does not typically provide the level of detail that is seen in fluorescent imaging, label-free imaging can provide a wealth of valuable biological information through the analysis of cellular dynamics and morphology.

 Fluorescence microscopy uses fluorescent dyes (fluorophores), which are molecules that absorb one high(er) energy wavelength of light (excitation) and emit another low(er) energy wavelength (emission).
-Live cell staining of cellular organelles such as the nucleus, cytoplasm, cytoskeleton, plasma membranes, ER, Golgi, lysosomes, and mitochondria is possible through the use of these fluorescent dyes.
-These dyes bind to organelles based on characteristics, such as a membrane potential, pH, and lipophilicity.
+Live-cell staining of cellular organelles, such as the nucleus, cytoplasm, cytoskeleton, plasma membranes, ER, Golgi, lysosomes, and mitochondria is possible through the use of these fluorescent dyes.
+These dyes bind to organelles based on their characteristics, such as membrane potential, pH, and lipophilicity.
 While using fluorescent dyes is relatively straightforward, these dyes have varying levels of toxicity towards cells1.